The benefits of long-term business loans, like an SBA loan with a 10-year term, can help you expand your business.

 Long-term debt can eliminate reliance on expensive debt

 There are lenders who use aggressive sales tactics to get businesses to take out short-term cash advances.
 Some businesses in need of funds will take five or six cash advances in a row.
 These loans can trap a borrower into a dangerous debt cycle.
 Instead, consider a loan with low interest rates, long terms, and low monthly payments.
 Many SBA loans have no prepayment penalties.
-SBA loans can be used to help small business owners refinance existing high cost debt if you’re caught in trap.
+SBA loans can be used to help small business owners refinance existing high-cost debt if you’re caught in a trap.

-Cons of long-term business loans
+Drawbacks of long-term business loans

 Businesses must be established